Faculty/Staff Directory

 Pamela Bjorklund, PhD, APRN, PMHNP-BC, CNS-BC

-Dr. Bjorklund is a Professor in the Department of Graduate Nursing, School of Nursing, on the Duluth campus of The College of St. Scholastica (CSS).
-She teaches full-time in the Doctor of Nursing Practice (DNP) program, teaching core courses, clinical project courses, and role/ population courses in the Psychiatric-Mental Health Nurse Practitioner program.
-She is engaged in clinical practice at the Student Center for Health and Well-Being (SCHAWB), providing psychiatric evaluations, psychotropic medication management, and brief psychotherapy to student clients.
+Dr. Bjorklund is a Professor Emerita from the Department of Graduate Nursing, School of Nursing, on the Duluth campus of The College of St. Scholastica (CSS).
+She taught full-time in the Doctor of Nursing Practice (DNP) program, teaching core courses, clinical project courses, and role/ population courses in the Psychiatric-Mental Health Nurse Practitioner program until her retirement in 2022.
+She remains engaged in clinical practice at the Student Center for Health and Well-Being (SCHAWB), providing psychiatric evaluations, psychotropic medication management, and brief psychotherapy to student clients.

 In 2006, she received a PhD in Nursing with a minor in Bioethics from the University of Minnesota, along with a Distinguished Dissertation Award for the “best dissertation” in Education and the Social and Behavioral Sciences.
 Her dissertation represented the University of Minnesota in the National Council of Graduate Schools’ dissertation competition for the years 2006-2008.
 In 2009, she received the Lavine Award for Teaching Excellence from The College of St. Scholastica.
 Dr. Bjorklund came to CSS from the University of Colorado Health Sciences Center in Denver, Colorado, where she received both her MS and BS in Nursing.
 She also has a BA in Theatre Arts with a minor in English from the University of Minnesota, Minneapolis.